Buy-to-Let Mortgages Explained

-Buy-to-let mortgages are designed to help prospective landlords purchase properties that they plan to rent out to tenants.
-Like with a traditional mortgage, a bank or building society will fund the purchase of an investment property, and the borrower will be required to make repayments over the agreed mortgage term.
+Buy-to-let mortgages are designed to help prospective landlords purchase properties to rent out to tenants.
+Like traditional mortgages, banks or building societies fund the purchase of an investment property, and borrowers must make repayments over the agreed term.

 What is a buy-to-let mortgage?

-Buy-to-let mortgages are designed to help you purchase a property that you plan to rent out to other people.
-Taking out a buy-to-let mortgage can be a great idea if you’re looking to build more income streams or expand your property portfolio.
+A buy-to-let mortgage is specifically designed to help you purchase a property intended for rental to tenants.
+It can be an excellent option if you're looking to generate additional income or expand your property portfolio.

 Is a buy-to-let mortgage like a standard mortgage?

-• Deposit: The deposit needed for a buy-to-let mortgage is typically higher than for a normal residential mortgage.
-The minimum deposit required is usually 20% of the property value.
+• Deposit: The minimum deposit required is usually higher, often at least 20% of the property’s value.

 How do buy-to-let mortgages work?